Craft beer is a growing field.

 So, put this vital business tool to work for your craft beer business.

-As I mentioned in a previous article,
+As we mentioned in a previous article,

 It’s not enough to have a website… You also want to be sure that your site’s design is unique and that it showcases your products and you.